cataclysmbnteam/Cataclysm-BN/.github/CONTRIBUTING.md

 There are a couple of guidelines we suggest sticking to:

 * Add this repository as an `upstream` remote.
-* Keep your `master` branch clean.
+* Keep your `upload` branch clean.
 This means you can easily pull changes made to this repository into yours.
 * Create a new branch for each new feature or set of related bug fixes.
-* Never merge from your local branches into your `master` branch.
-Only update that by pulling from `upstream/master`.
+* Never merge from your local branches into your `upload` branch.
+Only update that by pulling from `upstream/upload`.

 ## Code Style